TrentonMoore98/TrentonMoore98/README.md

-# My name Is Trenton Moore, Data Lover who runs 4 10ks a week and plays piano!
+# My name Is Trenton Moore, Data Lover who runs 10ks 4 times a week and plays piano!
 I love uncovering insights from data as much as I do running on new nature trails.

 &nbsp;